YuLiu003/scalable-real-time-analytics-platform/README.md

-# Scalable Real-Time Data Analytics Pipeline
+# Scalable Real-Time Data Analytics Platform

 ## Overview

-The Scalable Real-Time Data Analytics Pipeline is a cloud-native application designed to process and analyze data in real-time.
+The Scalable Real-Time Data Analytics Platform is a cloud-native application designed to process and analyze data in real-time.
 This project showcases the integration of various modern technologies to build a high-performance data processing system.
 It is structured as a microservices architecture with Kafka as the messaging backbone, ensuring scalability, maintainability, and efficiency.

 ## Architecture